 - Keep in mind that the material of the bearing can also increase thermal expansion, so make sure the ball and ring material is a friendly combination.

-The effective static contact angle is important to know because If the change in contact angle is too drastic, the bearing could fail when you add in regular application operating conditions.
+The effective static contact angle is important to know because If the contact angle changes too drastically, the bearing could fail when you operate it in regular conditions.

 The Dynamic Contact Angle Calculation